8 Days / From

 - Private transportation

-You are responsible for your inbound and outbound flights (our agents can assist you), required travel insurance and lunches.
+You are responsible for your inbound flight to Temuco and outbound flight from Santiago home. (our agents can assist you), required travel insurance and lunches.

 - Backcountry touring skis or splitboard